jesse99/Linguist/Linguist/languages/README.txt

 The default style is special and applies to all text within the document.
 Other elements override the styles listed in the default style.
 A styles.field file in the custom directory overrides styles within the standard directory.

+Changes to language files in the custom directory take effect while Studio is running (although you may have to scroll a document to see them).
+Changes to the styles files require restarting studio.

 Problems and other information are logged to a C:\Users\<name>\AppData\Local\Linguist\Log.txt file.

 jesjones@mindspring.com